I'm no stranger to Chicago's pizza scene.

 But, contrary to popular belief, Chicago isn't ALL about deep dish pizza.

-So when I heard of Chicago Pizza Tours before my most recent trip to the Windy City, I definitely was intrigued.
-Only in its second year of operation, this tour company promises to delight your tastebuds while at the same time introducing you to the variety of styles of Chicago pizza.
+When I heard about Chicago Pizza Tours before my most recent trip to the Windy City, I definitely was intrigued.
+This tour company promises to delight your tastebuds while at the same time introducing you to the variety of styles of Chicago pizza.
 The focus is on local, family-run operations, too, instead of the big names and chains that most people think of when they think of Chicago pizza — right up my alley.

 Pizano's Pizza & Pasta

 The tour kicked off in Chicago's Loop neighborhood at Pizano's Pizza and Pasta.
 Here we met our tour guide Jonathan and got a brief introduction to Chicago-style pizza.

 Deep dish was “invented” by Rudy Malnati Sr. in the 1940s at a pizzeria that would eventually become Pizzeria Uno.
 This new style of pizza — with thick crust and overflowing cheese — swiftly became a Chicago symbol.

 Pizano's is owned and operated by none other than Rudy Malnati Jr., and the pizza genes definitely seem to run in the family.
 Here, only 3 people know the recipe for the dough used in Pizano's pizzas — one of them being Donna Maria Malnati, mother of Rudy Jr. and widow of Rudy Sr. — and they literally have padlocks on their dumpsters so nobody can steal their secrets, even from the garbage.